Marcell Jansen: Hamburger SV

 Ahead the 2011–12 season, Jansen was linked with clubs such as Milan and VfL Wolfsburg.
 But Jansen made it clear that he was not leaving the club and stayed throughout the summer transfer window.
 Jansen eventually returned to training from injury ahead of the new season and made his return in the opening match of the season against Borussia Dortmund, setting up a goal for Robert Tesche in a 3–1 loss.
-After returning to the first team from injury, Jansen began playing in the midfield position, either at left-wing or left-midfield for the most of the season.
+After returning to the first team from injury, Jansen began playing in the midfield position, either at left-wing or left-midfield for most of the season.
 On 5 November 2011, he scored his first goal of the season in a 2–2 draw against Bayer Leverkusen.
 Despite suffering from injuries during the season, Jansen went on to make 31 appearances and scored 5 times in all competitions.

 Before the 2012–13 season, it was reported Jansen extended his contract with Hamburg until 2015.
 At the start of the season, Jansen started out at left-midfield for the first three matches before moving to left-back, which he played most of the season.
 However, throughout 2012, Jansen was plagued by injuries.
 On 20 January 2013, he returned from injury in a 1–1 draw against 1.
 FC Nürnberg.
 Jansen scored his first goal of the season on 28 April 2013, in a 4–1 loss against Schalke 04.
 At the end of the 2012–13 season, Jansen had made 29 appearances, scoring one goal in all competitions.

 In the 2013–14 season, Jansen continued to be played at left-back for the side before suffering a fractured toe.
 After returning to the first team, Jansen then scored his first goal of the season on 28 September 2013 in a 2–2 draw against Eintracht Frankfurt.
 In the absence of Rafael van der Vaart, Jansen captained for Hamburg for the first time in his Hamburg stint on 24 November 2013 in a 3–1 win, and went on to captain the side four more times in all competitions later in the season.
 Although he was linked a move away from the club in the January transfer window, he suffered injuries as the 2013–14 season progressed.
 Despite this, Jansen returned to the first team and played in both legs of the relegation play-off matches against Greuther Fürth, where a 1–1 draw kept Hamburg retaining their Bundesliga status via an away goal.
 In the 2013–14 season, Jansen had made 27 appearances and scored once in all competitions.